philipmulcahy/azad/README.md

 3) Navigate to one of the supported amazon sites.
 4) Click on the extension's icon (orange A) bringing up its pop-up/control panel.
 5) Click on one of the year buttons to scrape and display a year's worth of orders.
 The extension updates scrape query statistics in the pop-up, so you can see how the fetching/scraping is progressing.
 At some point it will clear the amazon window and place an orange progress bar that grows until scraping is complete.
 The more orders you have, the longer it takes.
 6) Sometimes, the extension will warn you you're [logged out](https://github.com/philipmulcahy/azad/edit/master/README.md#log-in-message).
-You may disagree and be able to navigate around your amazon stuff directly, but the warning has been generated because the site has responded in a way that suggests that for at least some queries a log-out and log back in will help.
+You may disagree and be able to navigate around your amazon stuff directly, but the warning has been generated because the site has responded to the extension's queries in a way that suggests that for at least some queries a log-out and log back in will help.
+The extension never sees your log-in credentials - you supply them directly to the Amazon page.
+The cookies that are set by Amazon enable queries sent by the extension to succeed, but the extension doesn't look at those cookies, store them, share them or misuse them in any way.
+This is by design - I am a single developer doing this on a voluntary basis, and haven't got time to be looking after sensitive user data, so I've gone around the problem by avoiding contact with it altogether.
 7) The popup has various options you can use to control how it behaves.
+They are mostly self explanatory.
+Some of the controls show text help boxes if you point to them for a second or two.

-## Commercial Features 2023
+## Commercial/Premium/Preview Features
+Paywall subscription/donations count towards the total (less the fees that stripe and others charge).
+As and when I develop new features, I may choose to put them behind the paywall for a time.

-A clear(ish) signal has emerged from the 2022 survey - here are the top two requested features:
+A clear(ish) signal emerged from a 2022 survey - here are the top two requested features:
 1) Report ASINs, price, and quantity
 2) Scrape specific month/quarter

 I got these working and deployed them behind a preview subscription paywall in v1.9.26 in June 2023.
-When the GBP 5000 charity goal is reached, they will become free.
+When a GBP 5000 charity goal was reached, they became free.

-Paywall subscription/donations count towards the total (less the fees that stripe and others charge).
-As and when I develop new features, I may choose to put them behind the paywall for a time.
-At the moment, the one I know I want to work on is Tracking Links - lots of users have asked for this.
+As of Jan 2024, only shipment/tracking data sits behind the paywall.

 Check out [commercial_features.md](doc/commercial_features.md) for more detail.
 You need to actually subscribe to get the hidden features - giving directly to the JustGiving page will not work (though it all goes to the same charity destination).
-I am frequently assailed by folks who have given the minimum donation to the JustGiving page, and are angry that they have not been subscribed - I've put warnings similar to this one in all the places they will have passed on their route to doing the wrong thing.
+I am frequently assailed by folks who have given the minimum donation to the JustGiving page, and are angry that they have not been subscribed - I've put warnings similar to this one in all the places they will have passed on their route to doing the "wrong thing".

 # Help!